- Setting Sun Film Festival 2020

 - Festival News

 Films must be no longer than 20 minutes from opening to closing credits.
-Films made from the 1st December 2018 can be entered until midnight 31st January, 2020.
-Films cannot be entered after this date.
+Films made from the 1st December 2017 can be entered until midnight 31st January, 2020.
+Films cannot be entered after this date without approval.
 For more information please check terms and conditions.

 Apart from the female only and secondary school kids’ program, our categories are open to everyone.